JonForShort/nes-emulator-db/README.md

-# Jones-DB
+# NES Emulator Database

 ## What is this?

 Archive of game covers for the Nintendo Entertainment System (NES).

-Game covers are used in the [Jones NES Emulator](https://github.com/JonForShort/jones) project.
+Game covers are used in the [Jones NES Emulator](https://github.com/JonForShort/nes-emulator) project.

 ## How to contribute?